gamerYazilimci67/NomTex/README.md

  Run the NomTex.exe.
 You downloaded NomTex

 Where Is The Source Codes?
-Source Codes is at the "source-codes" folder.
+Source Codes is at the this repo.
 You can download it.

 What language options are there?
 Currently there are only Turkish and English options.
 (If you would like to use the ENGLISH version, please download the installation file/.zip file named "NomTex-En".)